Install Kubernetes using kubeadm

 sudo apt-get update && sudo apt-get install -y apt-transport-https ca-certificates curl curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.29/deb/Release.key \ | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg (1) echo 'deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.26/deb/ /' \ | sudo tee /etc/apt/sources.list.d/kubernetes.list (2) sudo apt-get update sudo apt-get install -y kubelet kubeadm kubectl (3) sudo apt-mark hold kubelet kubeadm kubectl

 1 Download the public signing key for the Kubernetes package repositories.
-The same signing key is used for all repositories so you can disregard the version in the URL.
-2 Please NOTE that this repository have packages only for Kubernetes 1.26; for other Kubernetes minor versions, you need to change the Kubernetes minor version in the URL to match your desired minor version.
+The same signing key is used for all repositories so the version in the URL can be disregarded.
+2 Please NOTE that this repository have packages only for Kubernetes 1.26; for other Kubernetes minor versions, change the Kubernetes minor version in the URL to match the desired minor version.
 Such as: deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.29/deb/ / deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.28/deb/ / deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.27/deb/ / deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.26/deb/ /

-3 You can also specify the installing package version: $ apt-cache madison kubeadm | head -n 5 kubeadm | 1.26.4-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.3-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.2-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.1-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.0-2.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages $ sudo apt-get install -y kubelet=1.26.0-2.1 kubeadm=1.26.0-2.1 kubectl=1.26.0-2.1
+3 The installing package version can also be specified: $ apt-cache madison kubeadm | head -n 5 kubeadm | 1.26.4-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.3-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.2-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.1-1.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages kubeadm | 1.26.0-2.1 | https://pkgs.k8s.io/core:/stable:/v1.26/deb Packages $ sudo apt-get install -y kubelet=1.26.0-2.1 kubeadm=1.26.0-2.1 kubectl=1.26.0-2.1

 Output shell completion code for the specified shell (bash or zsh).